GlitchHunterCoder/Bloxd-InfiniteMemory/README.md

 ```

 ## Limitations
-- Values larger than 64 bits must be passed as binary strings to `bitWrite`, as JS number precision caps at 32 bits
+- Values larger than 64 bits must be passed as binary strings to `bitWrite`, as JS number precision caps at 64 bits
-- No string storage yet — only raw binary data
+- No general datatype storage yet — only string as raw binary data, or number as interpreted float